Abigiaa/ML_Portfolio/README.md

 This program will do data exploration with statistical  functions on boston.csv file with C++.

 You can see the [code here](Program_1.cpp) and a [descriptive document here](boston_document.pdf)

+### Program 1.1

+This program will do a linear regression on the data....

+You can see the [Rmd file](regression.Rmd)

+### Program 1.2

+This program will do a logistic regression and naive Bayes on the data....

+You can see the [Rmd file](Classification.Rmd)